AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/zoom-connector.md

 ### Required OAuth scopes

-When creating the app in Zoom, ensure the following scopes are selected:
+When creating the application in Zoom, ensure the following scopes are selected:

 | Scope Description | Zoom Scope |
 |---|---|